Nail Salon Loyalty Programme: Rebook More Clients

 Key Takeaway: Top nail salons rebook 69% of clients while the industry average is just 40%.
 The difference?
 Personalized loyalty programs that reward the regular 2-3 week visit cycle nail clients naturally follow.
+Digital programs outperform paper punch cards because they track visits automatically and send timely rebooking reminders.

 FaveCard Team

-Published January 20, 2026 · Updated January 20, 2026
+Published January 20, 2026 · Updated March 9, 2026

 A nail salon loyalty program is a rewards system that encourages clients to return regularly by offering points, discounts, or free services for repeat visits.
 Unlike generic retail loyalty programs, effective nail salon programs are built around the natural 2-3 week service cycle that manicure clients already follow.